The Lewis and Clark Trail Foundation embraces and supports the following tribal legacy goals:

 The Lewis & Clark Trail~Tribal Legacy Project website contains a large digital archive with tribal perspectives on their shared history.
-The site is minimally maintained, but still supports the following:

 We partner with Honoring Tribal Legacies, a digital collection of teaching resources for use in classrooms everywhere:

 Find out at our educational website Discover Lewis & Clark!

 When the Lewis and Clark Expedition moved west of the Mississippi River they traveled through lands that were populated by a variety of people.
 The Corps of Discovery made diplomatic contact with and recorded information about more than 50 different tribal nations.
 The Corp’s journals tell of the diversity and complexity of native customs and languages…and of the tribes' generosity, assistance and hospitality that allowed the Corps to survive.

 The 2003-2006 national Bicentennial commemoration provided an unprecedented national stage for modern-day tribal governments to educate the public about the impact that westward expansion had on tribal lands and cultures, as well as the critical importance of Native American sacred site protection.